 FSWG

-Bob Kotchenruther: current ideas are showcasing some tools that people aren’t aware of: Blue Sky daily runs for wildfires, polling members about concerns from public about fire in the wildland/urban interface (WUI)
+Bob Kotchenruther: current ideas are showcasing some tools that people aren’t aware of: Blue Sky daily runs for prescribed fires, polling members about concerns from the public about fire in the wildland/urban interface (WUI)

 Paul Corrigan: Exceptional Events group is still meeting.
 In light of PM2.5 standard, thinks this need will be continuous.